Ayush0579/Weather_Monitoring/README.md

 1. Ensure you have a WebSocket server running on ws://localhost:8080 that sends weather data.
 (Run 'node app' command to run the app file)
 2. Make sure you have a Python backend server running on http://127.0.0.1:5000 for predictions.
 (Run 'python app.py' command to run the flask app)
-3. Place all icon images in an Icons folder in the same directory as the HTML file.
+3. Place all icon images in an Icons folder in the same directory as the HTML files.
-4. Open the HTML file in a web browser.
+4. Open the form.html file in a web browser.

 ## Usage